Apache Kafka® cluster and host state monitoring

 - In the chart you need, click

-and select Create alert. - If the chart shows multiple metrics, select a data query to generate a metric and click Continue.
-You can learn more about the query language in the Yandex Monitoring documentation.
+and select Create alert. - If the chart shows multiple metrics, select the data query to generate a metric and click Continue.
+You can learn more about the query language in this Yandex Monitoring article.

 - Set the